Cost of living crisis: 'People heating one room with firewood'

 "I love living in the countryside but obviously it does come with the downside in that nothing is particularly close," she says.

-"So you have to commute to get to any shops or anything like that, and with fuel prices being very high you have to limit how much you're driving your car.
+"So you have to commute to get to any shops or anything like that, and with fuel prices being very high you have to limit how much you're driving your car."

 She says she has to drive to work and her weekly food shop is large.